-The Group comprises the Parent Company Concordia Maritime AB (publ) and a number of Group companies, which ultimately report to the CEO.
+The Group comprises the Parent Company Concordia Maritime AB (publ) and a number of Group companies which ultimately report to the CEO.
 The Parent Company's own organisation consists solely of company management and administration.
 Other functions are purchased.
-At the end of 2014, the total number of persons employed through the Group was 410, 404 of whom were seagoing.
-Only the six shore-based employees are formally employed by Concordia Maritime.
+At the end of 2016, the total number of persons employed through the Group was 494, and 488 of the employees were seagoing.
+Only the six shorebased employees are formally employed by Concordia Maritime.